DSD-DBS/py-capellambse/docs/source/development/low-level-api.rst

    True

-When working with multiple objects, it can be desirable to directly construct a high-level :py:class:`~capellambse.model.common.element.ElementList` with them.
+When working with multiple objects, it can be desirable to directly construct a high-level :py:class:`~capellambse.model.ElementList` with them.
 The ElementList constructor works similar to ``GenericElement.from_model``, but it takes a list of elements instead of only a single one.

 .. code-block:: python